resgateio/resgate/docs/res-protocol.md

 This document gives an overview of the protocol and its features, and describes the common concepts used in the RES-Client and RES-Service protocols.

-## Features

-**Stateless**
-No client context is held by the services between requests.
-Each request contains all the information necessary to service the request.
-Session state is instead held by the client and the gateway.

-**Live data**
-All resources subscribed by the clients are live.
-The gateways will keep state on what resources are currently being subscribed by any of its connected clients, making sure their data is updated.

-**Scalable**
-Multiple gateways may be connecteded to the same messaging system to handle large amounts of clients.
-Multiple clusters of messaging systems, gateways, and services, may be used for further scaling.

-**Resilient**
-In case of a lost connection or a gateway failure, the client can reconnect to any other gateway to resynchronize its stale data and resume operations.
-In case of a service failure, the gateways can resynchronize its data once the service is available again.

-**Secure**
-The client uses WebSockets as transport layer, allowing for TLS/SSL encryption.
-Any access token issued by a service is stored on the gateway and not in the client.

-**Access control**
-Access tokens may at any time be revoked or replaces.
-If a token is revoked/replaced, all subscriptions will be paused for reauthorization with the new token, and resources which no longer are authorized will be unsubscribed without delay.

-**Hot-adding**
-Services can be added or removed to the API without any disruption or any configuration changes.
-Simply just connect/disconnect the service to the messaging system.

-**Caching**
-All resources are cachable by the gateways, taking load off the services.
-The gateway keeps its cache up-to-date using the events emitted from the services.

-**Resource queries**
-The protocol supports resource queries where partial or filtered resources are requested, such as for searches, filters, or pagination.
-Just like any other resource, query resources are also live.

-**Web resources**
-All resources may be accessed using ordinary web (http) requests, in a RESTful manner.
-The same goes for all resource method calls.

-**Simple**
-The protocol is made to be simple.
-Simple to create services.
-Simple to use in clients.
-The gateway takes care of much of the complexity.

-# Getting started

-The best place to start is to [install resgate](../README.md#quickstart).
-The resgate README contains information on how to get started, and how to make a basic *Hello world* example service and client.

-To get a more extensive example, [Resgate Test App](https://github.com/jirenius/resgate-test-app) can be used as a reference and aid in understanding how the RES protocol works.

 # Terminology

 ## Resources